 Micah Hyde signs with Bills (5 years, $30.5M; $14M guaranteed)

 Analysis: While the Bills lost Gilmore to the Pats, they received a consolation prize in the addition of Hyde, who is a hard-nosed football player and most importantly is as versatile as they come.
 He has experience playing safety, outside corner, slot corner, and is a star on special teams.
 He’ll prove to be worth his contract the minute he walks into the team facility.

-Antoine Bethea signs with Cardinals (3 years, money undisclosed)
+Antoine Bethea signs with Cardinals (CONTRACT UPDATED 3 years, $12.75M; $4M guaranteed)